Canton Network quickstart installation

 Next steps

-You have successfully installed the CN QS.
+You have successfully installed the CN Quickstart.

 The next section, “Exploring The Demo,” provides a demonstration of the example application.